 The purchase is subject to a right-of-first-refusal ("ROFR") in favour of Empire's Georgian joint venture partner, Caucasian Mining Group LTD ("CMG"), which must be exercised within 20 business days from Empire submitting an offer.
 This offer has been submitted to CMG concurrent with this announcement.
 Closing of the acquisition of GMC is also subject to stock exchange approval.

-As at October 31, 2020 and date of approval of the Financial Statements, Candelaria is still waiting for finalization of the expiry of CMG's ROFR and stock exchange approval.
+As at January 31, 2021 and date of approval of the Financial Statements, the Company and Empire continues to seek a resolution to the situation.